trustnote-org/how-to-code/devkit/ruby/README.md

-## TrustNote 2.0 Mining Helper SDK for ruby
+## TrustNote 2.0 Mining Helper SDK for Ruby

 ### how to use